-- i. entered into interest settlement agreements (the "Interest Settlement Transactions") with certain holders of the Debentures (the "Debenture Holders") to settle the payment of accrued interest by way of issuance of common shares of the Company to the Debentures Holders.
+- i.
+Entered into interest settlement agreements (the "Interest Settlement Transactions") with certain holders of the Debentures (the "Debenture Holders") to settle the payment of accrued interest by way of issuance of common shares of the Company to the Debenture Holders.
 Pursuant to these Interest Settlement Transactions, the Company issued an aggregate of 5,217,186 common shares ("Shares") to settle \$830,037 of accrued interest owing to Debenture Holders as follows: - 1,575,758 Shares at a deemed price of \$0.165 per Share. - 294,298 Shares at a deemed price of \$0.19 per Share. - 2,209,086 Shares at a deemed price of \$0.14 per Share; and - 1,138,044 Shares at a deemed price of \$0.18 per Share.

-The completion of the Interest Settlement Transactions was subject to the acceptance of the TSX Venture Exchange (the "TSXV"), which was obtained on June 29, 2023.
-All securities issued pursuant to the Interest
+Acceptance of the Interest Settlement Transactions by the TSX Venture Exchange (the "TSXV") was received on June 29, 2023.
+All securities issued pursuant to the Interest Settlement Transactions were subject to a hold period of four months and one day from the date of issuance, in accordance with applicable securities legislation.